lortza/lortza.github.io/_posts/2018-02-26-card-factory.md

 ---
 layout: post
-title:  Using a Factory to Randomize Whether a Card is Drawn Right-side-up or Up-side-down
+title:  Using a Factory to Randomize Whether a Card is Drawn Right-side Up or Upside Down
 date:   2018-02-26 03:53
 ---